meet the fuse creatives

 Jake Egan O'Hara, FUSE Board Member and Costume Designer

-Jake Egan O'Hara holds a Bachelors (Hons) in Drama, Applied Theatre,and Education from the Royal Central School of Speech of Drama, and has completed Masters coursework through Harvard University and the Harvard University Extension School with a concentration in the Dramatic Arts.
+Jake Egan O'Hara, holds a Bachelors (Hons) in Drama, Applied Theatre,and Education from the Royal Central School of Speech of Drama, and completed his Masters through Harvard University and the Harvard University Extension School with a concentration in the Dramatic Arts.
 He is a licensed Theatre teacher (all levels) through the Massachusetts Department of Elementary and Secondary Education.
-Additionally, he is a master teacher and adjudicating member of the Massachusetts Educational Theater Guild, and a member of the New Hollywood LGBT, a leadership group and think tank comprised of entertainment professionals dedicated to giving back to the community and helping shape the future of the film, television and theatre industries.
-Jake is the personal stylist to Broadway legends (watch the video for a clue as to who that might be).
+Additionally, he is a master teacher and adjudicating member of the Massachusetts Educational Theater Guild, a member of the New Hollywood LGBT, a leadership group and think tank comprised of entertainment professionals dedicated to giving back to the community and helping shape the future of the film, television and theatre industries, as well as a member of Soho Muse, an exclusive global network of leading creative artists founded by Conseula Vanderbilt Costin, Duchess of Marlborough.
+Jake also is grateful to be concierge designer and stylist to Broadway legends and prominent tv, film, and social media actors and artists (watch the video for a clue as to who that might be).
+Having worked on several award-winning projects, such as the Emmy-winning Netflix LGBTQ++ series “EastSiders”, and producing, directing and playing the role of Hanschen in “Spring Awakening” featuring a cast and team of both Broadway actors (including John Arthur Greene, Alice Ripley, Tyla Collier, Beth Malone and Devon Stone) and regional performers during the pandemic, most recently he took on the role of wardrobe designer and wardrobe curation of the “gone viral” social media sensation series “Quaranteatime” written and performed by up and coming sensation.
+Michael Judson Berry.

 In 2019, Jake joined the FUSE Board of Directors and contributed his incredible mask and custom costume pieces to our production of Disney's 'The Lion King Jr.' Jake's unique design sensibility, combined with his incredibly strong dedication to story and sensitivity around working with actors of all shapes and sizes, makes him the perfect costumer for FUSE.